bagel-org/ZKLoRA/readme.md

 1. **Base Model User Verification**: The user must confirm that the LoRA weights are effective when paired with the intended base model.
 2. **LoRA Contributor Protection**: The contributor must keep their proprietary LoRA weights private until compensation is assured.

 To solve this, we created **ZKLoRA** a zero-knowledge verification protocol that relies on polynomial commitments, succinct proofs, and multi-party inference to verify LoRA–base model compatibility without exposing LoRA weights.
+With ZKLoRA, verification of LoRA modules takes just 1-2 seconds, even for state-of-the-art language models with tens of billions of parameters.

 <h2 align="center">Quick Usage Instructions</h2>